Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

 To obtain the desired query complexity, consider first setting $m = \tilde{O}(\sqrt{n})$.
 Getting a good enough estimate of $G_{m,m}$ as described above take $\tilde{O}(m)=\tilde{O}(\sqrt{n})$ queries.
 Then, testing each box for $\nu$-freeness, for smaller permutations $\nu$ takes $\polylog n$ per test, but since this is done for all marked boxes, this step also takes $\tilde{O}(m)=\tilde{O}(\sqrt{n})$.
-Finally, in the last simpler case, we may just query all indices in a sampled box that contains at most $n/m = \sqrt{n}$ indices, by our setting of $m$.
+Finally, in the last simpler case, we may just query all indices in a sampled box that contains at most $n/m = \Theta(\sqrt{n})$ indices, by our setting of~$m$.
 This results in a $\tilde{O}(\sqrt{n})$-query tester for $\pi$-freeness.

-To obtain a better complexity, we reduce the value of $m$, and, in the last stage, we randomly sample a few marked boxes and run the algorithm recursively.
-This is so, since, in the last stage, we are in the case that for a constant fraction of the $\pi$-appearances, all four legs of each $\pi$-appearance belong to a single marked box (or a constant number of marked boxes sharing a layer or stripe).
+To obtain a better complexity, we reduce the value of $m$, and, in the last step, we randomly sample a few marked boxes and run the algorithm recursively.
+This is so, since, in the last step, we are in the case that for a constant fraction of the $\pi$-appearances, all four legs of each $\pi$-appearance belong to a single marked box (or a constant number of marked boxes sharing a layer or stripe).
 The depth of recursion depends monotonically on $n/m$ and the larger it is the smaller is the query complexity.
-The bound we describe in this article is $n^{O(1/\log \log n\log n)}$ which is due to the exponential deterioration of the distance parameter $\eps$ in each recursive call.
+The bound we describe in this article is $n^{O(1/\log \log \log n)}$ which is due to the exponential deterioration of the distance parameter $\eps$ in each recursive call.
 Our algorithm for permutations of length $k > 4$ uses, in addition to the self-recursion, a recursion on $k$ too.

-Finally, even though it was not explicitly mentioned, we call $\nu$-freeness or $\pi$-freeness algorithms on marked boxes (or a collection of constantly many marked boxes sharing a layer or stripe) and not the entire grid.
+Finally, we call $\nu$-freeness or $\pi$-freeness algorithms on marked boxes (or a collection of constantly many marked boxes sharing a layer or stripe) and not the entire grid.
 Since we do not know which points belong to the marked boxes, but only know that their density is significant, we can access points in them only via sampling and treating points that fall outside the desired box as being \emph{erased}.
 This necessitates the use of erasure-resilient testers~\cite{DixitRTV18}.
 Such testers are known for all permutation patterns of length at most $3$~\cite{DixitRTV18,NV20,NewmanRRS19}.
-In addition, the basic tester we design is also erasure-resilient, which makes it possible for it to be called recursively.
+In addition, the basic tester we design is also erasure-resilient, which allows us to recursively call the tester on appropriate subsets of marked boxes.